ant-codez/C964/README.md

 ## User Guide:

 # Step 1: Accessing the Notebook
-- Open the JupyterLite interface in Firefox 90+ or a Chromium based browser 89+.
+- Open the JupyterLite interface in Firefox 90+ or a Chromium 89+ browser.
 - Click on the Blue Link Provided Above
 - Navigate to File named Capstone.ipynb and double click it